-The results of the CLEF evaluation are given in table 2.
+The results of the CLEF evaluation are as follows:

 The scores are satisfactory for factoid questions and definitions.
 It is unclear to us at the moment what the explanation is for the fact that the system performed less well on temporally restricted questions.
 Of the 140 factoid questions, 46 questions were assigned a type corresponding to a relation table.
 For 35 of these questions, an answer was actually found in one of the tables.
 The other 11 questions were answered by using the IR-based strategy as fall-back.
-52 of the 60 definition questions were answered by the strategy described in section 3.4.
-For the other definition questions, the general IR-based strategy was used as fall-back.
-Three definition questions received NIL as an answer.
+52 of the 60 definition questions were answered by the strategy described in section 3.